pipecat-ai/pipecat-client-web-transports/transports/openai-realtime-webrtc-transport/README.md

 ## Overview

-The `OpenAIRealTimeWebRTCTransport` is a fully functional [RTVI `Transport`](https://docs.pipecat.ai/client/js/transports/transport).
+The `OpenAIRealTimeWebRTCTransport` is a fully functional [Pipecat `Transport`](https://docs.pipecat.ai/client/js/transports/transport).
 It provides a framework for implementing real-time communication directly with the [OpenAI Realtime API using WebRTC](https://platform.openai.com/docs/guides/realtime-webrtc) voice-to-voice service.
 It handles media device management, audio/video streams, and state management for the connection.

 ## Features